How fun is your bookroom? Where does joy intersect with culturally responsive and diverse books?

-Time: 4:00 PM ET/1:00 PM PDT
+Time: 4:00 PM ET/1:00 PM PT

 How to Join: You can register here.

-Registration is FREE, but space is limited so register today!
+Registration is free, but space is limited so register today!
 Even if you can’t attend live, you can still register and we will send a recording of the webinar to all registrants after the webinar takes place.

+We hope to see you there!
 If you have any questions or particular topics you would like to see covered, feel free to leave them in the comments.